k2-fsa/sherpa/docs/source/onnx/tts/faq.rst

 For Python users
 ^^^^^^^^^^^^^^^^

-The fastest way to install `sherpa-onnx`_ for TTS is run:
+The fastest way to install `sherpa-onnx`_ for TTS is:

 .. code-block:: bash